-To make digital transition compatible with climate and societal imperatives as well as the constraints of resources availability, the Shift Project’s main recommendation is to adopt the principle of digital sobriety, which implies prioritising the allocation of resources as a function of uses, in order to conform to the planet’s physical boundaries, while preserving the most valuable societal contributions of digital technologies.
+To make digital transition compatible with climate and societal imperatives as well as the constraints of resource availability, the Shift Project’s main recommendation is to adopt the principle of digital sobriety, which implies prioritising the allocation of resources as a function of uses, in order to conform to the planet’s physical boundaries, while preserving the most valuable societal contributions of digital technologies.

 The materiality of digital technologies

 The digital transition is more than ever at the top of the agenda of governments, institutions, cities and companies across the world.
-Digital devices and interfaces are becoming part of every aspect of our social live.
+Digital devices and interfaces are becoming part of every aspect of our social lives.
 This transition brings countless opportunities to improve our wellbeing, from healthcare to education and the environment.
 This is exemplified in Singapore, where everyone’s smartphone combined with artificial intelligence (AI) and data analytics helps track the virus spread and slow the chain of transmission, allowing people to keep working and children to go to school.

 However, digital technologies have a material reality as they rely on electronic devices, produce data flows and deal with huge volumes of data of all kind.
-This materiality has significant environmental impacts both direct and indirect.
+This materiality has significant environmental impacts, both direct and indirect.
 The energy consumption required for digital technologies is expected to increase by 9% a year and the lessons we are today learning from Asia and its management of the COVID-19 crisis will not change this trend.

 Prioritising will be fundamental in our world of finite raw resources.
 There is a need to question the pertinence of how we use digital technologies, which includes online video, social networking or any other use of digital technologies.
 The challenge is to avoid the scenario of a use deemed essential being impaired by the excessive consumption of another use deemed less essential.